signal18/replication-manager/README.md

   * Reject writes on master by calling FLUSH TABLES WITH READ LOCK
   * Reject writes on master by setting READ_ONLY FLAG
   * Reject writes on master by decreasing MAX_CONNECTIONS
-  * Kill prnding connections on master if any remaining
+  * Kill pending connections on master if any remaining
   * Watching for all slaves to catch up to the current GTID position
   * Promote the candidate slave to be a new master
   * Put up the IP address on new master by calling an optional script